volkamerlab/KinFragLib/data/filters/README.md

 - `Brenk`: Folder containing the 'unwanted_substructures.csv' provided by Brenk et al.
 - `DataWarrior`: Folder containing the 'Enamine_Building_Blocks.sdf' file created with DataWarrior.
-- `retrosynthesizability`: folder containing 'retro.txt' where all retrosynthetic pathways that were and will be requested are stored
+- `retrosynthesizability`: Folder containing 'retro.txt' in which all retrosynthetic pathways that were and will be requested are stored.